Announcing HAProxy 2.3

 HAProxy gives you best-in-class observability into the traffic that passes through it.
 It gives you statistics on the health of servers.
 It measures error rates, tracks queue lengths, and counts connections.
 100 measurements display on the HAProxy Stats page or are fetched by the Runtime API’s show stat command.
 Yet, there’s much more data available that could be included.
 The goal is to find a way to add metrics in a modular way so that you see only data that’s relevant to your use case.
 For example, some people leverage HAProxy’s DNS resolver capabilities, while others don’t.

-The show stat Runtime API command has a new option domain, which allows you to change the context of the statistics.
+The show stat Runtime API command has a new option domain, which allows you to change the context of these statistics.
 By setting domain to proxy, which is the default value, you get the core proxy statistics that were available before.
-By setting it to dns, you get statistics related to DNS resolution that HAProxy performs, pertinent when you’ve added a resolvers field to a server line to resolve server addresses using DNS.
+By setting it to, you get statistics related to DNS resolution that HAProxy performs, pertinent when you’ve added a resolvers field to a server line to resolve server addresses using DNS.

 Here’s an example that displays DNS resolution statistics: